LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

 ^^^^^^^^

-The topology of a mesh, :math:`\mathcal{M}(\Omega) \in \mathbb{R}^d`, is defined by the collection of topological entities, e.g., the :ref:`Cells`, :ref:`Faces` and :ref:`Nodes`, comprising the mesh and the associated *adjacency* information that encodes the topological connections between them, broadly referred to as :ref:`Connectivity` information.
+The topology of a mesh, :math:`\mathcal{M}(\Omega) \in \mathbb{R}^d`, is defined by the collection of topological entities, e.g. the :ref:`Cells`, :ref:`Faces` and :ref:`Nodes`, comprising the mesh and the associated *adjacency* information that encodes the topological connections between them, broadly referred to as :ref:`Connectivity` information.